buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Entities/IfcMotorConnection.md

 # IfcMotorConnection

-A motor connection provides the means for connecting a motor as the driving device to the driven device.
+A motor connection provides the means for connecting a motor as the driving device to the driven device.<!-- end of definition -->

 > HISTORY New entity in IFC4

 { .note}
 >